DataBiosphere/cgp-deployment/README.md

 * r4.xlarge
 * 250GB disk

-In `prod` mode the installation will run the Docker containers for all of the components listed below.
+In `prod` mode the installation will run the Docker containers for all of the components listed below from the respective images from *Quay.io*.

 For development work the following specifications have worked well in the past:
 * Ubuntu Server 16.04
 * m5.large
 * 60 GB disk

 Setting up *Common* to run in `dev` mode will cause [Let's Encrypt](https://letsencrypt.org/) to issue fake SSL certificates.
-Setting up *Boardwalk* to run in `dev` mode will enable the option to instantiate the Docker containers `boardwalk_nginx`, `boardwalk_dcc-dashboard`, `boardwalk_dcc-dashboard-service`, and `boardwalk_boardwalk` from the images (see [here](https://github.com/DataBiosphere/cgp-deployment/blob/feature/update-readme/boardwalk/README.md#development-mode) for more details).
+Setting up *Boardwalk* to run in `dev` mode will first build then run the Docker containers `boardwalk_nginx`, `boardwalk_dcc-dashboard`, `boardwalk_dcc-dashboard-service`, and `boardwalk_boardwalk` from the images (see [here](https://github.com/DataBiosphere/cgp-deployment/blob/feature/update-readme/boardwalk/README.md#development-mode) for more details).
 If your work requires real SSL certificates during development, it is recommended to set up *Common* in `prod` mode, and *Boardwalk* in `dev` mode.

 #### <a name="makeip"></a>Create and assign an _Elastic IP_ for your VM